 A sophisticated neural interface that is typically best suited for chronic recording and/or stimulation in large animal cortex, the FMA has also seen successful use in a variety of small animal and peripheral nerve studies.
 The low profile, small size, and great flexibility of the FMA make it ideal for the implantation of a large number of arrays simultaneously in the same animal, allowing a multitude of cortical locations to be targeted at the same time.
 Additionally, the length and impedance of individual electrodes within the same array are completely customizable, giving researchers the capability of recording multiple cortical layers and deep structures, or collecting LFP and single unit activity from the same cortical region.
 The FMA is also capable of remarkably long periods of chronic use, with over seven years of continual single unit recording having been reported from multiple arrays in non-human primate.

-- The cable length is up to 20cm.
+- Cable length up to 20 cm.

-The Floating Microelectrode Array (FMA) is based on the concept of a lightweight platform populated with rigid microelectrodes and tethered to a nano connector by a thin, flexible and light-weight cable.
+The Floating Microelectrode Array FMA is based on the concept of a lightweight platform populated with rigid microelectrodes and tethered to a nano connector by a thin, flexible and light-weight cable.
 The platform which houses the individual electrodes is fabricated from 125 micron thick alumina ceramic, and has 18 or 36 evenly distributed holes with 250 or 400 micron separations.

 The cable is fabricated from Parylene-C insulated 25 micron diameter gold wires, which are wound in a helix for maximum flexibility and strength.
 The entire cable is insulated with a thin coat non-restrictive silicone elastomer, ensuring biocompatibility, flexibility and strength.